Thursday, May 28, 2009

 I welcome your comments and counter examples.

-Anonymous Cousin Julie said...
+1. Cousin Julie

 So, what's the point of this contemplation?
 I think that it's useful to think why they are "well-known".
 If you look through the Brothers Grimm, you'll see LOTS of tales with male protagonists (Tom Thumb, Iron John, etc.) but many of them are a bit more violent.
 Or, rather, the violence is unavoidable, whereas the girl tales have been Disney-fied rather effectively.
 Is Disney the main culprit here in promoting certain tales?
 Is it the storybook industry?
 Interesting thing to note, though.